abousselmi/kolla-openstack-vagrant-octavia/README.md

 The VM created by this Vagrantfile has 16GiB of RAM and 4 vCPUs.

-In terms of networking, 4 NIC are created:
+In terms of networking, 4 vNICs are created:

 ```sh
 enp0s3 has 10.0.2.15		default virtualbox private network